Manosh07/synapse/ADF_Incremental_Upload/Lab_Instruction.md

 d.
 Create a StoredProcedure activity that updates the watermark value for the pipeline that runs next time.

-## Here is the high-level solution diagram:
+### Here is the high-level solution diagram:
 ![Select Standard](img/high-level-solution-diagram.png)

 Reference: [Micrsoft Pages](https://docs.microsoft.com/en-us/azure/data-factory/tutorial-incremental-copy-multiple-tables-portal)

+In this excercise you will be peforming following task:
+- Task 1: Create and configure a SQL Database instance.
+- Task 2: Create tables and procedure
+- Task 3: Create a pipeline

 ### Task : Create and configure a SQL Database instance.